MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/dynamic.md

 > (for example, it differentiates between `long` and `real` numbers, has explicit
 > support for `datetime` and `timespan` values, etc.) Therefore, in serializing
 > `dynamic` values into a JSON representation, Kusto will use a string to serialize
 > values that JSON does not support.
-Conversely, Kusto will parse some strings
+Conversely, Kusto will parse strings
-> as strongly-typed values if they can be parsed as such (for example, `datetime`
+> as strongly-typed values if they can be parsed as such.
+> This applies for `datetime`, `real`, `long`, and `guid` types.
-> values).
-For more about the JSON object model, see See [json.org](https://json.org/).
+> For more about the JSON object model, see See [json.org](https://json.org/).

 > [!NOTE]
 > The system does not attempt to preserve the order of name-to-value mappings in